alouca/ChanIO/README.md

 ChanIO
 ======

-An implementation of Networked Channels for Go
+A simple implementation of Networked Channels for Go.

+Please see chanio_test.go for an example.